 There are 2 types of cremation for your pet you can choose.
 A communal ceremony, which means the ashes of your pet will be mixed with other animals in a ‘mass’ cremation or if you wish, you can hold a more private service whereby your pet is the sole animal being cremated.
-This will obviously come with additional costs.
+This will obviously come at additional costs.
 If you are planning to leave the ashes at the crematorium, then a communal cremation is probably the best and cheapest option for your needs.

-Most crematoriums will let the owner watch the cremation taking place for an additional fee, if this helps with the grieving process.
+Most crematoriums will let the owner watch the cremation taking place for an additional fee if this helps with the grieving process.

 How Long Does the Cremation Take?

-Depending on the pet in question, a cremation can take anywhere from 30 minutes (for smaller animals) up to 5 hours for the largest of pets, such as Horses.
+Depending on the pet in question, cremation can take anywhere from 30 minutes (for smaller animals) up to 5 hours for the largest of pets, such as Horses.
 Your crematorium will be able to advise more accurate timings.
-You wont have to be present for the whole time, your crematorium will arrange the passing of the ashes to you.
+You won’t have to be present for the whole time, your crematorium will arrange the passing of the ashes to you.
 The final weight will also greatly depend on the type of animal you are having cremated.